 The purpose of this article is to help merchants understand the recent legislative changes to value-added tax (VAT) in the EU and the tools we’ve presented for the situation.

-In short, starting October 1, 2021, Printify will be charging VAT on orders in the European Union, Norway, and the United Kingdom.
+In short, starting October 1, 2021, Printify is charging VAT on orders in the European Union, Norway, and the United Kingdom.
 At the same time, we’re streamlining legal responsibilities, speeding up order transit, and providing necessary information for merchants to reclaim VAT expenses.

 Please note that this article is not meant to serve as tax, legal, or accounting advice, instead it has been prepared for informational purposes.
 We recommend consulting your own tax, legal, and accounting advisors before acting.

 Meanwhile, we have partnered with VAT experts to help clarify questions on print-on-demand eCommerce in Europe, and help set up VAT registration and reporting.

 Table of Contents